CCIT Special Applications Policy

 - General availability of all required resources and CCIT personnel

-- All Computer Commons computers require user logons; software will only be available to current CSM faculty, staff and students unless you make other arrangements with CCIT.
+- All classroom and podium computers require user logons; software will only be available to current CSM faculty, staff and students unless you make other arrangements with CCIT.

-- LICENSING - CCIT can not install special use software in the Computer Commons or labs without conclusive proof that a valid license agreement exists for the requested number of installations of a given software package.
+- LICENSING - CCIT can not install special use software in the Computer Commons, podium computers or labs without conclusive proof that a valid license agreement exists for the requested number of installations of a given software package.
 It is the requestor's responsibility to provide this proof and be responsible for any legal issues that may arise in connection with the software installation or use.
+Licenses need to be provided for an entire lab not just a few machines in a room.

 - The duration of the software installation must be agreed upon in advance by both parties.
 Factors taken into consideration will include length of time the software will be needed and demonstrated need or academic use.
 It should also be noted if software use will be continued in subsequent semesters; all requestors must negotiate an acceptable uninstall date with CCIT.
 If upgrades will also be required, during original installation or subsequently, CCIT will also require that information and access.